-Unless otherwise ordered by the Court, the Clerk shall empty and refill the qualified jury wheels between January 1, and October 31, of each odd- numbered year.
+Unless otherwise ordered by the Court, the Clerk shall empty and refill the qualified jury wheels between January 1, 1989, and October 31, 1989, and every odd year thereafter between January 1 and October 31.

 When delays occur between the emptying and refilling of the master and qualified jury wheels, the Court may order that names of qualified jurors presently in the qualified jury wheels be retained and summoned for jury service until the Clerk can complete the operations necessary to refill the qualified jury wheels.